For many years I have indicated this as:

-If you know who wrote this, please let me know.
+"'Source unknown' If you know who wrote this, please let me know."

-I treasure it and want to thank whoever did the work.
+I treasure it and thank them for the work.

 Reflect for a moment on that quality we call forgiveness.
 Bring into your mind, actually into your heart, the image of someone for whom you have much resentment.